 Cocktail glasses, like the drinks they contain, are available in a wide array of shapes and sizes.
+You can even get personalised glasses.
 The following are some of the most popular types:

 A martini glass has a wider mouth to allow the drinker to detect the aromas of the cocktail, and its triangle form makes it simple to add garnishes.